Lake Illawarra: History

-Matthew Flinders and George Bass called the lake Tom Thumb's Lagoon on Flinders' chart, named after their little boat the Tom Thumb, when they were there in March 1796.
+Matthew Flinders and George Bass named the lake Tom Thumb's Lagoon on Flinders' chart after their small boat, the Tom Thumb, when they visited the area in March 1796.

-A deepwater port on Lake Illawarra, to be known as Illawarra Harbour, was to have been developed by a company known as Illawarra Harbour and Land Corporation.
+A deep water port on Lake Illawarra, to be known as Illawarra Harbour, was to have been developed by a company known as Illawarra Harbour and Land Corporation.
 Enabling legislation was passed in 1890, and they did actually complete some work for the development.
 A railway was constructed from the planned site of the 'Ocean View' Colliery to Tallawarra Point, where the company had land and intended to develop the port and a township.
 The railway crossed, but was also connected to, the South Coast railway, near the location of Dapto railway station.
 Some limited work was done on a breakwater at the entrance of the lake at Windang.
 However, the dredged channel across Lake Illawarra and the wharves at Elizabeth Point were not constructed, no coal was ever shipped, and the mine and jetty scheme was abandoned in 1902.
 In 1898, the entire Illawarra harbour project was superseded by a NSW Government decision to develop an artificial harbour and port, at Port Kembla, which was then constructed between 1901 and 1937.
 All that remains of the Lake Illawarra port scheme are some corroded railway wagon wheels, near Windang Island and some of the partially-constructed 'tie bar' to the island, later damaged by storms.

 In Lake Illawarra: an ongoing history, Joseph Davis provides a wide-ranging environmental and historical biography of the lake and its foreshores.
 The book also contains many images and photographs depicting the lake.
 Davis edited John Brown of Brownsville: his manuscripts, letterbook and the records of Dapto Show Society 1857–1904 that deals with the man who did most to protect the vegetation of the lake islands, and he authored Gooseberry & Hooka: the island reserves of Lake Illawarra 1829–1947, the latter examining the records of John Brown and others and deals with the history of these two islands and how they survived to become nature refuges rather than recreation reserves.